UHM-Social-Software/UHM-Social-Software.github.io/evaluation.md

 ## Recruitment

-I have personally recruited 3 freshman and 1 transfer students at UH that will participate in the user evaluation.
+I have personally recruited 3 freshman and 1 transfer student at UH that will participate in the user evaluation.
 I have also recruited 2 additional upperclassmen (1 junior and 1 senior) that have attended UH for at least 4 semesters each.
 I have a personal connection to all participants through my involvement in UH Athletics.

 The recruitment process involved the project team asking potential users face-to-face if they would be willing to participate in the evaluation until enough participants were gathered.
 As well, only iPhone users were recruited, since the app is only deployed on Apple's Test Flight.